Ahmad Kamal Faridi: Wealth

 Colonel Faridi's wealth is "inconceivable".
 The reader slowly realises Faridi's great wealth, an aspect of his character that makes him so mystical.
 From owning expensive vehicles, Ibne-Safi eventually takes Faridi to a level that is just unprecedented – an owner of an independent state as referred in Zahreela Admi (زہریلا آدمی) and Bechara/bechari (بیچارہ/بیچاری).

 Black Force organisation

-Faridi is also the head of a secret crime-fighting organisation called the "Black Force".
+Faridi is also the head of a secret crime-fighting organisation called the "Black Force" It also has a name, "Black Cat" or "Blakies".
 As opposed to other superheroes, most members of his team know who their boss is.
 They usually refer to Faridi as Colonel Hardstone.
 On the other hand, members of Black Force usually hide their identity so much so that even Hameed gets irritated by it since he thinks he is the closest companion of "Father Hardstone".
 Black Force is also an international organisation and its members are found all over the world.
 These members are usually recognised by code names such as B11, B2, etc.